teald/daisy/README.md

 + Find best value for `q`.
 + Vectorize daisies and their intrinsic albedos in `Daisy().__init__()`
 + Generalize `Daisy` to take N types of daisies.
++ Make the autostop stopping mechanism stop based on temperature differences *or* daisy differences, whichever is greater.
+Does that make sense?
+Should it just be one?